rana-sylvatica/rana-tadpole/README.md

    - Additional notes:
      - JLCPCB or PCBway are affordable CNC machining vendors.
 If you want the screw holes threaded at the factory (rather than doing it by hand), you will need to create a drawing specifying the thread type, hole position, and thread depth.
      - If 3D printing the case, the provided file is designed to have the screws thread directly into the plastic.
 Getting a good fit on your printer may require some adjustment.
 The files can also be modified to accept heat set inserts, or other screws (such as specialized thread-cutting screws) can be subsituted for the machine screws as well.
 Just do your research on hole diameters, etc.
+     - I plan to post a case model in the future that is designed for ordering inexpensively from a 3D printing service such as JLCPCB, but that design is not quite ready yet.
  - #### Button caps
    - 3D printed, see CAD files
    - Additional notes: